From Selective Deep Convolutional Features to Compact Binary Representations for Image Retrieval: Introduction

-A preliminary version of this work has been presented in~\cite{DBLP:journals/corr/HoangDTC17aa}.
-In this current version, firstly, we provide insight analyses to explain how various masking schemes work, both qualitatively and quantitatively.
+\textbf{Contributions. } {A preliminary version of this work has been presented in~\cite{DBLP:journals/corr/HoangDTC17aa}.
+In the preliminary version \cite{DBLP:journals/corr/HoangDTC17aa}, we first propose various novel masking schemes, which are proven to effectively eliminate redundant local conv. features.
+Secondly, we leverage the state-of-the-art embedding and aggregating methods to produce highly-discriminative global image representations.
+We comprehensively evaluate different components to build an efficient framework that achieves the state-of-the-art retrieval performance on standard benchmark datasets when using real-value image representations.} {In this current version, we introduce additional contributions as follows: Firstly, we conduct analysis to explain how various masking schemes work, both qualitatively and quantitatively.
 Secondly, we show that assembling information of different abstract levels is beneficial in the image retrieval task as this could help to produce more informative and discriminative representations.
-We then further optimize the framework to solve two crucial problems for large scale image search, i.e., searching speed and storage.
+Thirdly, we then further optimize the framework to solve two crucial problems for large scale image search, i.e., searching speed and storage.
 Specifically, we propose to cascade a state-of-the-art unsupervised hash function into the framework to further binarize real-valued aggregated representations to binary representations.
 Note that binary representations would allow the fast searching and efficient storage which are very critical in large scale search systems.
 In addition, we also conduct very large scale experiments, i.e., on Flickr1M dataset~\cite{herve_eccv2008}, which consists of over one million images.
 The experiments on such kind of large scale dataset are necessary to confirm the effectiveness of the proposed method for real applications which usually have to deal with very large scale datasets.
-By the best of our knowledge, our work is the first deep learning-based retrieval method which conducts the evaluation on this real-like scenario.
+By the best of our knowledge, our work is the first deep learning-based retrieval method which conducts the evaluation on that kind of large scale dataset.
 We also conduct more experiments to deeply analyze the effectiveness of the proposed framework and to extensively compare to the state of the art.
-The extensive experiments on six benchmark datasets show that the proposed framework significantly outperforms the state of the art when images are represented by either real-valued representations or compact binary representations.
+The extensive experiments on six benchmark datasets show that the proposed framework significantly outperforms the state of the art when images are represented by either real-valued representations or compact binary representations.}

 We organize the remainders of this paper as follows.
 Section \ref{sec:related-work} presents related works.
 Section \ref{sec:selective_local_fea} presents our main contributions of the proposed masking schemes.
 Section \ref{sec:frame} presents the proposed framework for computing the final image representation from a set of selected local deep conv. features.
 Section \ref{sec:exp} presents comprehensive experiments to evaluate our proposed framework.
 Section \ref{sec:conclusion} concludes the paper.